nyorain/rvg/README.md

 ### rvg later

+- [ ] bind initial paint that simply has dummy texture pattern to signal that no paint is bound?
 - [ ] rvg: more stroke settings: linecap/linejoin [complex; -> katachi]
 - [ ] helper for non-convex shapes (in rvg: stencil buffer? or decomposition?)
 	- [ ] evaluate first if this makes sense for the scope of rvg.
 It might not